abuehl/abuehl.github.io/_posts/2026-04-04-options-for-organizing-partitions.md

 ```

 `"module foo:bar;"` implicitly imports the interface partition `:bar`.
 This behavior
 of the MSVC compiler violates the current C++ standard.
+According to the standard,
+such program input is "IF-NDR" (ill-formed, no diagnostic required).

 If the interface partition `:moon` is changed, only `moon.cpp` needs to be recompiled
 (same as option 2).